Mid-Century Modern Nursery Ideas

 A mid-century modern nursery transformation runs $2,000 - $10,000 depending on scope.
 Key investments: convertible crib, glider chair, dresser in walnut and teak.
 Budget path: keep your existing crib and refresh with paint, new wall decor, and mid-century modern-style accessories ($600-$1,600).
 The mid-century modern look relies on materials and mood, so start with the piece you see first when entering the nursery and work outward.

-Upload a photo of your nursery and see it transformed into mid-century modern style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your nursery and get it remodeled with AI in mid-century modern style in about 10 seconds.
+No design skills needed.

 Try It Free